runekrauss/freddy/README.md

 hashing purposes.
 Of course, a custom specialization of [std::hash](https://en.cppreference.com/w/cpp/utility/hash) must be provided.

-Further DD operations can be implemented based on this solid foundation.
-A cache is available for so-called **first-class operations** that are time-sensitive and frequently invoked.
+Further DD operations can be implemented based on this foundation.
+A dedicated cache is available for so-called **first-class operations** that are time-sensitive and frequently invoked.
 If operations to be cached are not yet available in the [operation directory](include/freddy/detail/operation), they can be implemented similarly to the manager concept.
 First-class operations are within the `freddy::detail` namespace and inherit from the